garimatanejaa/traffic-management-system-CYBERCUP/README.md

 ## User Authentication

 - **Google OAuth**: Users can log in using their Google accounts to access the platform securely.
-- After logging in, users can access the traffic prediction and simulation features.
+- Users can access the traffic prediction and simulation features after logging in.
 - The logout option is available, redirecting users to the welcome page.

 ## Future Enhancements